Authors of section

 infection

-As long as a plate and screws provide absolute stability, fracture healing usually can take place despite the presence of treated infection, in spite of the presence of a metallic foreign body.
-It appears that stability is more important than the negative effects of the foreign body upon host defense.
+As long as a plate and screws provide absolute stability, fracture healing can usually take place despite the presence of infection undergoing treatment.
+Fracture stability is more important than the negative effects of a metallic foreign body upon host defense.

 infection

-Typically, fixation remains stable in early infections (up to 6 weeks or so).
-No matter when, if the implants are loose, they must be removed.
-External fixation stabilizes the fracture while avoiding a metallic foreign body in the infected wound, and is often the best choice for early fixation after infection.
+Typically, fixation remains stable in early infections (up to six weeks or so).
+If implants become loose at any time, they must be removed.
+External fixation stabilizes the fracture and avoids positioning a metallic foreign body in the infected wound.
+This is often the best choice for early fixation after infection.
+Only if the soft tissue envelope allows can the use of a new internal fixation construct be considered.

 infection

-If an infection is identified and treated early, and its fixation remains stable, with appropriate debridement and antibiotics, the infection typically responds and remains suppressed during fracture healing.
-In spite of successful fracture healing, recurrent infection often results in ultimate hardware removal.
+If an infection is identified and treated early, and the fixation remains stable, with appropriate debridement and antibiotics, the infection will typically respond and remain suppressed during fracture healing.
+Despite successful fracture healing, recurrent infection often ultimately results in hardware removal.

 After the “infected hardware” is removed from the united fracture, and the wound debrided, the infection usually resolves satisfactorily with a low risk of recurrence.